jeftegoes/AwsOverview/Machine Learning/Amazon Q.md

 ## 1.2.
 Admin Controls

-- Controls and customize responses to your organizational needs.
+- Controls and customize responses to our organizational needs.
 - Admin controls == Guardrails.
 - Block specific words or topics.
 - Respond only with internal information (vs using external knowledge).